Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 <img src="../docs/testing_images/testing_pc3.png"><br>
 _Authorisation on Macbook Pro_

-* A passport was created with the name of "Test Pupil School Mobile", a Pupil ID of "19347657" and a Teacher ID of "543216".
+* A passport was created with the name of "Test Pupil macbook", a Pupil ID of "19347657" and a Teacher ID of "543216".

 <img src="../docs/testing_images/testing_pc4.png"><br>
 _Passport list on Macbook Pro_